Wednesday, January 11, 2017

 High in omega-3 fatty acids.

-This salmon pie is easy to make
+This salmon pie is easy to make with

-with few ingredients and a pie
+few ingredients and a pie crust on top.

-crust on top.
-I used 2 cans of
+I used 2 cans of salmon (213g each)

-I prefer (Red Pacific Wild Salmon)
+for this recipe.
+I prefer red Pacific Wild

 Pink Atlantic Salmon may be used also.